ShaharHad/BankProject/README.md

 2. View a graphical summary of transactions from the last 7 days.
 3. Perform banking operations such as deposits, withdrawals, and transfers.
 4. View all transactions they send or get.
+5. Get real time notification when money transferred to their account

 ## Technologies Used